hashobject/blog.hashobject.com/resources/posts/20130603-clojure-webapp-with-https-support-on-amazon-beanstalk.md

 ## Conclusion

-In this post I tried to describe steps needed to have Clojure web app deployed to Amazon Beanstalk and available behind your own secure naked domain.
+In this post I tried to describe steps needed to have Clojure web app deployed to Amazon Beanstalk and make it available behind your own secure naked domain.

 Described setup will cost almost nothing for the first year.